meena97/FlixNew2/README.md

 - It took me a while to figure out how to display the "Networking Label Error" -> I had it on the Table View instead of over it
 - Converting from the table view to the collection view was challenging.
 Modifying the flow layout was also challenging.
 - The search bar was tricky at first.
 When I was in table view, I used "tableView.tableHeaderView", but when I changed to Collection View I couldn't use that method anymore.
+- Attempted to include both a table and a collection view, but ran into trouble with the search bar/got errors
 - Making the images fade in was also tricky.
 I had to watch a lot of youtube videos/tutorials :)

 ## Credits